Deaths-Head Revisited: Plot

 Becker and a dozen other ghostly inmates put Lutze on trial for his actions, which include ordering the deaths of over 1,700 innocent people without trial or due process, maiming and torturing thousands of human beings without provocation, the criminal experimentation on women and children, the murder of at least 14 people by his own hand, and calling and signing into effect orders for the gassing and cremating of one million human beings.
 Lutze screams and passes out.

 Upon awaking, Lutze tells Becker he imagined the trial.
 Becker contradicts this, and informs Lutze of the guilty verdict.
 When Becker is about to pronounce the sentence to the court, Lutze mocks him as mad until he suddenly remembers that on the night American troops came close to Dachau 17 years before, he personally killed Becker and several other inmates and attempted to burn down the camp.

 As punishment, Lutze is made to undergo the same horrors he imposed on the inmates in the form of tactile illusions, including being shot by machine guns at the gate, hanging by the gallows and torture at the detention building.
 He screams in agony from the illusions and collapses.
 Before departing, Becker's ghost informs him, "This is not hatred.
 This is retribution.
 This is not revenge.
 This is justice.
 But this is only the beginning, Captain.
 Only the beginning.
 Your final judgment will come from God."

-It is made clear that what truly happened was an hallucination caused by Lutze’s own repressed guilt and all the ghosts were figments created by his own mind, and Becker was just a direct representation of his own thoughts about his past actions and behaviour.
 Lutze is found by authorities, sedated by a doctor, and taken to a mental institution, since he continues to experience and react to his illusory sufferings.
 His finders wonder how a man who was perfectly calm two hours before could have gone insane so soon.
 The doctor then looks around and says, "Dachau.
 Why does it still stand?
 Why do we keep it standing?"